Skip Navigation

 LITTER AND CLEANING

 We are determined to be good neighbours and we always aim to leave parks and local communities in the same condition as we found them.
-We are making arrangements for cleaning in the local area for 2023.
+We are making arrangements for cleaning in the local area for 2024.

-If you have any problems with litter during the course of the events, please contact us on the community hotline or by email and someone from our event team will ensure it is addressed.
+If you have any problems with litter during the course of the events, please contact us on the community hotline or by

 There will be designated waste management teams appointed to service any routes our customers take to and from the main transport hubs and around the perimeter of the park.